Training Faculty for the PhD in Neuroscience: Charles River Campus (CRC) & Boston University Medical Campus (BUMC)

 Michele Rucci, Ph.D.
 (Associate Professor, Departments of Psychology and Biomedical Engineering (CRC)) directs The Active Perception Lab that focuses on active perception in biological and artificial systems.
 Experimental and theoretical approaches are combined to examine motor influences on perceptual performance and on the encoding of sensory information in the brain.
 Robots replicating the sensory-motor strategies of various species are studied in an effort to develop efficient machine perception systems.
 Research in the Active Perception Laboratory has raised specific hypotheses regarding the influences of eye movements during visual development and in the neural encoding of visual information.
 This research has also demonstrated the involvement of fixational eye movements in fine spatial vision, produced a new system for experimental studies of visual neuroscience, and led to the development of robots directly controlled by models of the brain.

 Shelley Russek, Ph.D.
-(Professor and Director of GPN, Department of Pharmacology and Experimental Therapeutics (BUMC)).
+(Professor of Pharmacology and Biology, Director of GPN (BUMC and CRC)).
 The research of Dr. Russek focuses on the role of BDNF in brain plasticity of neural networks and in multiple neurologic and neuropsychiatric disorders, such as anxiety, epilepsy, autism, depression and schizophrenia.
 It is clear that BDNF plays a crucial role in organizing the response of the genome to dynamic changes in the extracellular environment that enable brain plasticity and it has emerged as one of the most important signaling molecules of diverse intracellular programs that maintain a healthy balance of excitation and inhibition in the brain.
 How BDNF transcriptionally controls the pool of important proteins that are the substrate of this balance in vivo, increasing as well as decreasing the number and kind of key proteins and enzymes, is not understood and is a major question of the Russek laboratory.
-How BDNF controlled gene networks in individual neurons may impact the dynamics of a neural circuit, such as the brain reward pathway, is also a major question of her research that employs a variety of techniques in molecular, cellular, and systems neuroscience.
+How BDNF controlled gene networks in individual neurons may impact the dynamics of a neural circuit both in healthy and diseased individuals, is also a major question of her research that employs a variety of techniques in molecular and systems neuroscience.

 Valentina Sabino, Ph.D.
 (Assistant Professor, Department of Pharmacology and Experimental Therapeutics (BUMC)) is co-director of the Laboratory of Addictive Disorders.
 Dr. Sabino is currently researching the neurobiology of addiction and stress-related disorders.
 Studies on addiction aim to understand the neurobiological substrates of alcohol abuse and dependence, by exploring the role of central neurochemical systems in excessive alcohol drinking.
 She is working toward the development of new therapeutic agents to alleviate alcohol addiction.
 Animal models for excessive drinking are studied in order to identify compounds for potential clinical development.
 Research is also conducted on the neurobiology of stress-related disorders such as anxiety and depression.
 The laboratory uses environmental and genetic animal models of disease, with a multidisciplinary approach to understand the neurobiology of psychiatric disorders and to develop novel therapies.